intuited/moracle/README.md

 Newlines in the rules text are tranformed into tab characters.

+Output should be mostly self-explanatory.

+    NAME [COST] TYPE [P/T | L] RULES

+`MC` is the full casting cost
+`TYPE` consists of one or more single-letter abbreviations for Creature, Enchantment, Sorcery, Instant, Artifact, Planeswalker, or Land
+`P/T` is a creature's Power/Toughness
+`L` is a planeswalker's Loyalty
+`RULES` is the rules text

 Passing the `-f` command line option will cause full-form text to be output instead of single-line format.

     ~/src $ PYTHONPATH=~/src python3 mtgcardtext -f 'ePhaRa, GoD oF thE pOliS'